dylan-lang/opendylan/documentation/getting-started-ide/source/browsing.rst

 table entry entitled "All threads".
 You can update the value shown in the browser with **View > Refresh**.

-We will browse Reversi’s *\*reversi-piece-shape\** variable to show how we can monitor the value of a variable while an application is running.
+We will browse Reversi's *\*reversi-piece-shape\** variable to show how we can monitor the value of a variable while an application is running.
 That variable stores the current shape of the pieces being used on the Reversi board.
 By default, Reversi uses circular pieces.

 Start the Reversi application.

-In the Reversi project window’s Definitions page, double-click on the variable *\*reversi-piece-shape\**.
+In the Reversi project window's Definitions page, double-click on the variable *\*reversi-piece-shape\**.

 In the browser, choose the Values page.